-- Total unique URLs per TLD, ccTLD, domain, source - Total display per TLD, ccTLD, domain, source see the overall CrossOver methodology
+- Total unique URLs per TLD, ccTLD, domain, source - Total display per TLD, ccTLD, domain, source

 7.3.
 Enrichment of the dataset with metadata

 We employed the external tool "Extract" from Diffbot to conduct a comprehensive analysis of sources related to the keyword Xinjiang, in order to gain a deeper understanding of the subject.
 This analysis entailed an automatic examination of the content of each publication, including its publication date, categorisation, tags, etc...